jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 ## Alternatives
 - Make exports explicit instead of introducing the concept of libraries
 - Make exports explicit besides introducing the concept of libraries
+- "use" syntax without braces, etc., `from './path/to/file.jv' use MyDomainLibrary1, MyDomainLibrary2`

 ## Possible Future Changes/Enhancements
 - build out to use libraries of other projects via a package-manager mechanism
+- allow "using" single elements of a library instead of "using" the whole library